 With over 2,170 current clients, we have built up a huge amount of experience in dealing with these schemes and the variety of investments that are held within them.
 Our clients own over 2,750 commercial properties within their portfolios and every year we agree to around 80 loans back to a business owner’s company.

 For some clients, we simply act as scheme practitioner, essentially being an appointed agent to act for the trustees to submit regulatory returns.
 We are happy to provide consultancy advice to trustees, noticeably where there has been an issue with non-compliance with rules in the past.
 We no longer set up schemes unless we are appointed as professional trustee given the new HMRC requirement that essentially means there needs to be a skilled pension person associated with the scheme.

-We have been awarded a two star ‘outstanding’ rating by independent assessor Investor in Customers - awarded as a result of an independent assessment of excellence in the field of customer service and customer relationships.
+We have been awarded a 'silver’ rating by independent assessor Investor in Customers - awarded as a result of an independent assessment of excellence in the field of customer service and customer relationships.

-For the fifth consecutive year, Barnett Waddingham is delighted to have been named 'Highly Commended' in the Best SSAS Provider category at this year's Investment Life & Pensions Moneyfacts Awards.
+For the sixth consecutive year, we are delighted to have been 'Highly Commended' as Best SSAS Provider at the Investment Life & Pensions Moneyfacts Awards.

 The FCA have today, published the Retirement Outcomes Review: Proposed changes to our rules and guidance, James Jones-Tinsley, self-invested technical specialist, thinks a number of the ‘findings’ are ‘stating the obvious’.

 Company assessment specialist AKG have awarded our SIPP business a rating of ‘B’ for the second consecutive year, meaning our financial strength has been deemed ‘strong’.